Most Popular Types of Fishing Line

 Braid Fishing Line

 Advantages: Braid is very strong for a given diameter, often twice as strong as mono, so you can pack more line on a spool at a given pound test.
 That also means it sinks faster, casts farther, and trolls deeper than mono.
-Braid has no memory so loops and twists aren’t a problem.
+Braid has no memory so loops and twists aren’t a problem, making braid one of the best fishing line for spinning reels.
 Braid doesn’t break down in sunlight, so you can keep it on the spool year after year.
 And it doesn’t stretch at all, so you can feel every bump of the bottom and nudge from a fish.

 Disadvantages: Braid is very slippery so you have to use knots that can hold despite the low friction.
 Braid is so strong it’s difficult to cut — you have to carry nail clippers or very sharp scissors.
 And though it comes in several colors, it’s not see-through like mono.
-Most anglers use a leader when fishing with braid to help hide the line from the fish.
+Most anglers have in a leader in their fishing gear & tackle and use it when fishing with braid to help hide the line from the fish.
 It’s also less abrasion resistant than mono.
 And finally, braid has no stretch, which means there’s no give when a fish strikes, so using less drag is a good idea, and a bit more finesse when setting the hook helps as well.

 Other Types of Fishing Line